astroyume/-about/README.md

 # 🎃　꒰꒰　✙　about the system
-I **usually** dont use we/us, and just refer to myself as I/me, this also goes for many of my alters. not many frequent fronters, as we change front a lot and get front triggered easily.
+I **usually** dont use we/us, and just refer to myself as I/me, this also goes for many of my alters.
+We dont have many frequent fronters, as we change front a lot and get front triggered easily.
 Please do not abuse this as we get nauseous when too many people are fronting at once and when we change front rapidly.
 Dont be shy to ask to oomf us!
 We may block freely and may unadd people when they make us uncomfortabe many times.

 # 🎗　꒰꒰　✙　favorite